prosper-community/prosper-website-front-end/readme.md

 On a Vagrant VM, the Linux procedure described above will not work.
 Instead, try following the steps described in this [blog post](http://www.sureshjoshi.com/development/installing-nodejs-vagrant-windows) or this [blog post](http://jmfeurprier.com/2015/10/02/how-to-install-node-js-with-ubuntu-and-vagrant-in-a-synced-folder).

 ---

 ## Making Contributions
-Anyone who wants to make changes to the STRC website may fork this repository and open a pull request.
+Anyone who wants to make changes to the prosper website may fork this repository and open a pull request.
 Please provide detailed commit logs that describe the changes you propose, along with a concise description of your pull requests.

  Pull requests are merged based upon the following criteria: